souzakaio/1stHOwRuby/README.md

-# secondtest
+# Ruby 1° Hello World!

-This is a second test.
+My 1st Hello World in Ruby.

-hello, i have added this new line by readme-edit2 branch.
+hello! #i have added this new line by readme-edit2 branch.